Dutch inventor of the cassette tape, Lou Ottens, dies age 94

 They said the inventor died at his home in Duizel, the Netherlands, on Saturday.
 His cause of death was not given.

-An estimated 100 billion cassette tapes have been sold world wide, according to Philips, the company he began working for in 1952.
+An estimated 100 billion cassette tapes have been sold worldwide, according to Philips, the company he began working for in 1952.
 Ottens also supervised the team that developed the compact disc (CD).

 Ottens was described by Olga Coolen, the director of the Philips Museum in Eindhoven, the Netherlands, as an "extraordinary man who loved technology."

-An engineer by trade, five years after joining Philips Ottens became the head of the company's product development department at its audio plant in Hasselt, Belgium.
+An engineer by trade, five years after joining Philips, Ottens became the head of the company's product development department at its audio plant in Hasselt, Belgium.

 In 1960, Ottens and his team developed the first portable tape recorder.
 At the time, all recorders used the reel-to-reel system, which meant the tape had to be manually wound.